Callorhinchus callorynchus: Biology

 The mating and egg-laying cycle of C. callorynchus happens primarily in the spring and early summer months, typically in shallow murky waters at depths of around 30 meters.
 C. callorynchus are oviparous, in which their eggs are internally fertilized and laid to mature and hatch outside of the female body.
 This reproductive process is highly dependent on water temperature, with optimal conditions ranging between 14 °C and 16 °C. This acts as a biological trigger for the onset of egg-laying.
 Once fertilized, the embryonic development of this species spans a period of six to eight months.

-The eggs themselves are distinctively yellowish-brown in color and spindle-shaped, measuring approximately 13 to 18 centimeters in length.
+The eggs themselves are yellowish-brown in color and spindle-shaped, measuring approximately 13 to 18 centimeters in length.
 They are also asymmetrical, with one side of the egg being flat and covered in a hairy texture, while the other side is round and smooth, providing additional protection for the developing embryo.
 The odd shape of the egg is vital for its success in remaining buried within the sediments.
 Adult females of this species typically reach sexual maturity between six and seven years of age, whereas males mature earlier, usually between four and five years.
 The relatively late sexual maturity is consistent with the species's lifespan, which averages fifteen to twenty years.
 This longevity allows for extended growth and development before reproduction.
 The species exhibits selective feeding behavior based on sex, age, and prey availability, often targeting different species of scallops depending on factors such as prey strength, behavior, and size.
-This dietary flexibility further highlights its adaptability as a bottom-dwelling predator.